Coronation of Edward VII and Alexandra: Music

 On receiving his commission as Director of Music, it was made clear to Frederick Bridge that the coronation needed music of sufficient majesty and grandeur to make the event unparalleled in history.
 He was assisted by Sir Walter Parratt, the Master of the King's Music, who had the influence at court that Bridge lacked.
 Bridge decided to make the coronation a celebration of four hundred years of English music.
-Settings of the coronation texts composed by Thomas Tallis, Orlando Gibbons and Henry Purcell were included alongside works by modern composers such as Arthur Sullivan, Charles Villiers Stanford and John Stainer.
-New work commissioned for the occasion famously included Hubert Parry's setting of Psalm 122, I was glad which skillfully incorporated the traditional acclamation of "Vivat Rex" by the King's Scholars of Westminster School on the entrance of the sovereign.
-It has been used at both coronations since.
+Settings of the coronation texts composed by Thomas Tallis, Orlando Gibbons and Henry Purcell were included alongside works by contemporary composers such as Arthur Sullivan, Charles Villiers Stanford and John Stainer.
+New work commissioned for the occasion famously included Hubert Parry's setting of Psalm 122, I was glad which skilfully incorporated the traditional acclamation of "Vivat Rex" by the King's Scholars of Westminster School on the entrance of the sovereign.
+It has been used at all coronations since.
 French composer Camille Saint-Saëns was also commissioned to write a work for the occasion, his Marche du Couronnement, opus 117, which, together with pieces by Tchaikovsky, Wagner and Gounod, was played as introductory music before the arrival of the king and was the only music by foreign composers.

 The music was performed by a choir of 430, a 65-piece orchestra and 10 State Trumpeters.
 At the 1838 coronation, the organist had attempted to play the instrument and conduct at the same time, with the result that neither function was satisfactory.
 Bridge not only delegated the organ to Walter Alcock, but also used two sub-conductors, and furthermore alternated with Parratt in conducting from the top of the organ screen.
 The only real musical error was that Bridge misjudged the timing of I Was Glad and had finished the anthem before the King had arrived, having to repeat it when the right moment came.
 Bridge was saved by the organist, who improvised in the interim.

+Coronation cases

+The postponement of the coronation also led to litigation in the form of the Coronation cases.
+The Coronation cases were a group of appellate opinions in English law cases, all arising out of contracts that had been made for accommodation for viewing the celebrations surrounding the coronation originally scheduled for 26 June 1902.
+Many owners of buildings along the coronation procession route had rented their front rooms to others who hoped to guarantee themselves a view of the procession, or rented out boats from which to watch the associated naval review.
+When the planned coronation was postponed until 9 August, the renters were not inclined to pay top prices—or pay at all—for rooms on an ordinary day (26 June).

+In general, the contracts were voided on the ground of frustration of purpose.
+Certain contracts which did not mention that the purpose was to view the coronation festivities were upheld.